johncmacy/django-from-excel/README.md

 ## TODO's

 1. Columns with boolean data *and* blanks are given the float64 dtype
-2. Design to be run after a Django project and app have been created
-3. Extend manage.py with `convertexceltracker` command (https://docs.djangoproject.com/en/3.2/howto/custom-management-commands/)[https://docs.djangoproject.com/en/3.2/howto/custom-management-commands/]
-4. Package for pypi.org
+2. Package for pypi.org
-5. Create documentation branch in Github, publish using Github Pages and Material for MkDocs
+3. Create documentation branch in Github, publish using Github Pages and Material for MkDocs